 Naboo – Seville, Spain.

 It consists of a semi-circular structure with a tower at each end and a channel with bridges surrounding its inner circle.
-I was built for the Fair of Americas in 1929.
+It was a principal building built on the Maria Luisa Park’s edge to showcase Spain’s industry and technology exhibits for the Fair of Americas in 1929.

 Sarah and I went to Seville on the 12th September 2003 for a long weekend.